humanestandards/home/content/play/playbook.md

 ## ⭐ Our Missions:

+*   The Genesis of Self-Reflection for Economic Liberty,

 *   The Practice of Sentience for Ecophysiological Equality,

 *   The Mimesis of Self-Autonomy for Ecological Solidarity,